A security strategy for vendor lifecycle management protects your business

 Maintaining the same level of security for vendor users as you do for your own employees can be challenging.
 Access to a vendor’s user identities is limited, at best, because it is very common for third-party staff to change without you knowing about it.
 So, it’s important that your company implements a third-party security strategy that includes:

-- Vendor security assessment.
-Existing and new vendors should be transparent about their security and remote access practices.
+- Vendor security assessment: Existing and new vendors should be transparent about their security and remote access practices.
 It’s important for them to implement best-in-class security that protects your customer data and other sensitive business information.
+It’s important that you also note if you have any vulnerable vendors by checking in with your vendors’ (or partners’) cybersecurity practices.

 - Vendor contracts.
 Your vendor contracts should include service level agreements (SLAs) that define the type and level of security the vendor uses enterprise-wide.
 Also included should be penalties for any outages, breaches, or network misuse.

-- Access management.
-Vendor technicians should only have access to the networks, servers, and applications they need to support your business.
+- Access management: Vendor technicians should only have access to the networks, servers, and applications they need to support your business.
 Ensure that you have the ability to restrict access rights at the system or user level.
 Look for a vendor privileged access management (VPAM) tool that allows you to schedule access for specific times for attended and unattended access.
+It’s the most secure option for remote access for vendors, third parties, and contractors.

-- Onboarding.
-Any software that you use to implement VPAM should have full-service onboarding and implementation services included.
+- Onboarding: Any software platform that you have for vendor access management should have full-service onboarding and implementation services included.
 Some VPAM solutions validate employment status and provide the necessary access while obfuscating the actual network credentials.
 This is more efficient and user-friendly for the vendor’s staff.

-- Monitoring, audit, and compliance.
-Your VPAM solution must audit and record sessions so any breach can be discovered early and tracked.
+- Monitor, audit, and compliance: Your vendor access management solution must audit and record sessions so any breach can be discovered early and tracked.
 This also helps to uncover any vulnerabilities as well as keep you compliant with necessary regulations and standards.
-Since data security and regulatory compliance are imperative for companies in highly regulated industries, your VPAM solution should produce detailed reports of who has accessed sensitive data at any time.
+Since data security and regulatory compliance are imperative for companies in highly regulated industries, your vendor access management solution should produce detailed reports of who has accessed sensitive data at any time.

 Keep your vendors productive and accountable

 Third-party vendor access is a necessary part of doing business, but it’s also a practice that makes businesses most vulnerable.
-Today, developing a security strategy that addresses third-party vendors is essential for every business and might be the difference between a data breach and just a regular day.
+Today, developing a security strategy that addresses vendor lifecycle management is essential for every business and might be the difference between a data breach and just a regular day.